stjepangolemac/react-theming/README.md

 # react-theming

-Small package with some utilities for theming React web apps.
+Small package with some utilities for theming React apps.

 ### How to use
 `npm i --save blablabla.git`